-There is a simple fact that people’s life, working and study habits have drastically changed since the start of COVID-19 in 2020.
+There is a simple fact that people’s life, working and study habits have drastically changed since the start of COVID-19 in 2020, especially for still who still work remotely.
 While we do save a lot of time from commuting, but staying isolated at home, lacking physical interaction with peers, constant procrastination, and social media distractions throughout the day hinder our productivity and motivation.

 In the end, my project was featured as "the Best Interface Design in Visual" among 25 students.